wdi-sg/project-2/README.md

-# Stock Tracker Ripoff that isn't named yet
+# Personal Stock Tracker

-This is a stock tracker app that is still WIP.
-When finished, it can double as a real time stock tracker cum stock trading simulator to help users better keep in touch with the market and better manage their trading portfolios.
+This is a stock tracker app that can double as a real time stock tracker cum stock trading simulator to help users better keep in touch with the market and better manage their trading portfolios.

 ## Live version